Stock trader resentenced to 5 years for deadly bunker fire

 The Maryland Court of Appeals, the state’s highest court, subsequently upheld Beckwitt’s involuntary manslaughter conviction.
 The court concluded that Beckwitt’s failure to provide Khafra with a reasonably safe workplace in the tunnels constituted gross negligence.

 Beckwitt has been imprisoned since his April 2019 trial conviction.
 He didn’t testify at his trial, but he apologized to Khafra’s parents before Schweitzer sentenced him in June 2019.
+On Tuesday, Beckwitt described Khafra as a good friend and said he still mourns him “to this day.”

+“Not a day goes by that I don’t think about all the great things Askia should have gone on to do,” he said.
+“The world needs more people like Askia Khafra, not fewer.”

+Dia Khafra, Askia’s father, expressed frustration with Beckwitt’s “light” sentence and said he feels as if his family has been “stabbed with the knife of victimization all over again.”

 Firefighters found Khara’s naked, charred body in the basement after a fire erupted in Beckwitt’s home in Bethesda, Maryland.